This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 "Why are Hina doll manufacturers the best suppliers of Japanese goods?"

-Folding fan craftsmen, crepe craftsmen, lacquer craftsmen, gold leaf craftsmen...
+Fan craftsmen, crepe craftsmen, lacquer craftsmen, gold leaf craftsmen...these craftsmen

-These craftsmen use their spare time from making Hina dolls to make these accessories .
+They use the extra energy from making Hina dolls to make these accessories.

-If you purchase directly from the workshop, you can get it at 40% of the cost price.
+If you purchase directly from the workshop, you can procure at 40% of the cost price.

-However, purchasing directly from the workshop requires a minimum lot size and a relationship of trust .
+However, purchasing directly from a workshoprequires a minimum lot size and a relationship of trust .

 Many workshops require a minimum purchase of 100 units.